phoenixnap/postman-collection-bmc/README.md

   1. Download Collection from https://github.com/phoenixnap/postman-collection-bmc.
   2. Import the collection into Postman.
-  3. Set up two enviorment variables: Client ID and Client Secret. <br>
+  3. Set up two enviorment variables: clientId and clientSecret. <br>
       - Go to your Bare Metal Cloud acount and create Client Credentials with wanted scopes.
 Refer to the section below for detailed instructions on how to do it. <br>
       - Click *Manage Enviornments* in the top right corner of Postman inerface. <br>
-      - Add two new environments with variables Client ID and Client Secret that you fetched from step BMC portal. <br>
+      - Add two new environments with variables clientId and clientSecret that you fetched from step BMC portal. <br>
       - Save the environment and select it in the environment drop down menu<br>
   4. The Collection can now be used to make or test API calls.